Four Amazing Things About Rock Concerts in Mexico

 Of these four amazing things about going to a music concert in Mexico, which would be your favorite?

-Music is a big part of my life and so were live concerts back when I could afford them.
-So when my good friend Lupita invited me to go with her to see one in Mexico, I was super excited.
+Music is a big part of my life.
+So were live concerts back at the time when I could afford them.
+When my good friend Lupita invited me to go with her to see one in Mexico, my first, I was super excited.

-Don't get me wrong, I know that live performances (and composing music scores) are the only ways bands make real money nowadays.
+Live performances (and composing music scores) are the only ways bands make real money in today's world of Spotify, Pandora and music sharing.
 There's no class of people I'd rather see filthy rich.
-The price just means I can only afford a few concerts a year when I'm home.
+The ticket prices just mean that I can only afford a few concerts a year when I'm home.

 Although her prime years were in the late 1980's, I knew as a professional with a 30-year career, she would still be able to put on great show.

-The concert was held in Mazatláns new convention center in the north of town, but outside the center (which was a surprise even to Yuri).
+The concert was held in Mazatláns new convention center in the north of town, but outside the center on an outdoor stage (which was a surprise even to Yuri, as she commented on stage).

-The woman's a professional and the heat didn't hold her back.
+The singer is a professional.
+The heat didn't hold her back.
 She had "buen rollo." and connected well with her audience, which was almost entirely female.

 What's amazing about Mexican concerts

-A ticket to see Yuri was 650 pesos (about $35 dollars) for good seats.
-The best tickets ran about $1,500 pesos (about $78 dollars) with seating arranged in long tables covered in white linen in front of the stage.
+A ticket to see Yuri was 650 pesos (about $35 dollars) for very good seats, right behind the VIP section.
+The best tickets ran about $1,500 pesos (about $78 dollars) with seating arranged in long tables covered in white linen in front of the stage, rather than individual seats.
+Up there would have been like seeing her perform at a wedding.

 Ordering a drink

-As we waited for the show to start and an excellent opening band played, a server made rounds to collect our drink orders.
+As we waited for the show to start, an excellent opening band played.
+A server made rounds to collect our drink orders.

 Notice the price of the beer (cerveza) below.
 Thirty pesos ($2).
 Okay.
 Fair enough.
 Now look at the price of tequila, rum and cognac.
 I almost jumped out of my chair.